Who was Willard Legrand Bundy?

 He claimed that he didn’t break any of the agreements and was innocent.
 According to one of the local newspapers, Willard Legrand expected to have his salary until the signed contract with the Bundy Company.
 This meant that he had to take the next step and collect it from the court.

 The Bundy Manufacturing Company continued to sue W. H. Bundy Recording Company.
-From the years 1903 to 1907, the two brothers and their companies faced an endless battle against each other due to the patent rights involving Bundy Time Recorders, the manufacturing and selling of the Time Recording Clocks using the Bundy name, and Willard Legrand Bundy’s violation of the original company contract.
-W. H. Recording Company was found guilty of patent infringement in 1907, but it continued to operate until 1915, when it refused to be bought out by its rival.
+From the years 1903 to 1907, the two brothers and their companies faced endless battles against each other due to the patent rights involving Bundy Time Recorders, the manufacturing and selling of the Time Recording Clocks using the Bundy name, and Willard Legrand Bundy’s violation of the original company contract.
+W. H. Recording Company was found guilty of patent infringement in 1907, but it continued to operate until 1915 when it refused to be bought out by its rival.

 What did Willard Legrand Bundy invent?